rockettheme/docs/Docs/wordpress/themes/diametric/demo_bottom.md

 * Leaving everything else at its default setting, select **Save**.

 #### RokGallery
-This RokGallery widget utilizes RokBox to display images in a way that doesn't distract from the visual elements of the theme.
+This RokGallery widget utilizes RokBox to display images in a way that does not distract from the visual elements of the theme.
 RokBox is required for this feature to work.

 Here's a breakdown of the widget options: